department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-10-MHV-secondary-navigation-research/2023-10-MHV-on-VA.gov-secondary-navigation-conversation-guide.md

 _Send link to prototype:_

-**_Task 1 - MR and SM_**(Start from the signed-in MHV landing page) You want to check your recent blood test result and ask a question about your result.
+**_Task 1 - MR and SM_**(Start from the signed-in MHV landing page) YImagine that you were recently put on blood thinner medication.
+Your doctor ordered blood tests two weeks after you started the medication to make sure that it is working.
+Where would you look for the results from those blood tests?
+Then, say you're confused about the results and not sure what they mean and you want to ask your doctor about it.
+Using the resources offered on this website, how would you send them a message?
 It would really help me if you could talk me through what you are thinking as you figure out how to do this on the website.

 _Optional probes - very flexible, adapt as appropriate depending on participant behavior:_
 - What are you thinking as you (_go somewhere, do something_)?